LucyKushinada00/nameless-wiki/docs/screenshots.md

 import Screenshot from '../src/components/Screenshot';
 import Screenshots from '../src/components/Screenshots';

-Here are some screenshots for a taste of Nameless AOSP without having to install it yourself.
+Here are some screenshots for a taste of Nameless CLO without having to install it yourself.

 ## System